JiL8/tinyBible4thepeople/README.md

 # tinyBible

-Tiny Bible is a free Bible in a single .html file.
+Tiny Bible is a free Bible, in a single .html page.